 - even if the work is done entirely outside Alberta, the ESC can govern the employment relationship if it is stated in the employment contract or if there is supporting evidence of the parties’ intentions to have it governed by the same.

 In the event that the intention of the parties cannot be determined through a contract or other documentation, a test has been established by the courts to ascertain which legislation will apply.
 This test is made up of many aspects, some of which are:

 - whether the employer is based in Alberta;

 - where the payment of wages occurs.

-The legislation in British Columbia is mostly silent on this matter.
-But the case law says if the employment contract does not specify which province’s employment standards legislation should govern, BC’s Employment Standards Act (ESA) will apply if there is a strong enough connection between the employment and the province.
-Some factors that can determine this connection are:
+The legislation in British Columbia is mostly silent on this matter, but the case law states that if the employment contract does not specify which province’s employment standards legislation should govern, the British Columbia Employment Standards Act (“ESA”) will apply if there is a strong enough connection between the employment and the province.
+Some factors that can be used to determine this connection are: